botpress/botpress-examples/wit-bot/README.md

 ### 12. Implement `getWeather()` action

 Now, open `index.js` file and write (or copy) those lines of code.
-In fact, what we want exactly is to implement `getWeather()` and add `weather` to `context`.
-To do that, we just call an external API to get weather and we return context object to Wit.ai.
+In fact, what we want exactly is to implement `getWeather()` and add `weather` to our `context` object.
+To do that, we just call an external API to get weather and we return modified `context` object to Wit.ai.

 ```js
 var syncRequest = require('sync-request');